nnrogers515/CS598-DL4H-Final-Project/README.md

 3. Due to additional import complications, you will also need to manually upgrade versions for Lasagne using the follow commands (Don't worry if it says it failed to install the wheel, as long as it says `Successfully installed Lasagne-0.2.dev1` and `Successfully installed Theano-1.0.5+unknown` you should be fine):
    1. `pip install --upgrade https://github.com/Lasagne/Lasagne/archive/master.zip`
    2. `pip install --upgrade https://github.com/Theano/Theano/archive/master.zip`
-4. On the first run, it is best to use `make new` which should provide a setup for the input dataset provided or download the data directly if no dataset at the path `data/S1_File.txt` exists.
+4. On the first setup, it is best to use `make new` which should provide a setup for the input dataset provided or download the data directly if no dataset at the path `data/S1_File.txt` exists.
-5. For further runs, you can simply run `make run` and the model should run it's classification based off of the data sample provided in `data/S1_File.txt` you can replace this file with your own file given it matches the same csv formatting as this file.
+5. Then for a general run with training and testing you can simply use `make run` and the model should be trained and then tested on its classification based off of the data sample provided in `data/S1_File.txt` you can replace this file with your own file given it matches the same csv formatting as this file.
 For convenience, the data folder will be created with already pre-processed files but S1_File.txt will be repulled through the code if needed as it is quite large.
 6. If you wish to make any changes to how the model is trained you can edit the `Configuration.py` file and use `make new` again, the splits for the data can be adjusted at the top of `DataPrep.py` should you have new data with different split dimensions.

 NOTE: If you are unable to use `make` then use `python3 Main.py new` for a new run or `python3 Main.py` instead of `make run`.
 There is also the fixed batch size version of the code which can be ran through `python3 Main.py new_fixed` or `python3 Main.py fixed` but this is still a work-in-progress so ignore this for now.

+For more specific ways to train, test, and evaluate see the sections below.
+Make sure you use `make new` before using them!
 ## How to Train

+Make sure you have already run `make new`:

 In the Project Directory after all dependencies have been installed, run the command: